Alternative Investments Performance

 Direct Lending Income Fund

-DLIF is a newly organized, diversified, closed-end investment company with a solid high return, low risk, and high liquidity.
-It seeks a high level of current income through investments in loans to small and medium sized businesses and non-bank lenders by investing in short-term loans, lines of credit, receivables and other debt obligations of small and medium sized companies, and by loans to non-bank lenders.
+DLI Fund is a newly organized, diversified, closed-end investment company with a solid high return, low risk, and high liquidity.
+It seeks a high level of current income through investments in loans to small and medium sized businesses and non-bank lenders by investing in short-term loans, lines of credit, receivables and other debt obligations.

 - Podcast 26: Brendan Ross of Direct Lending Investments